MstrMnd21/analytics-python-currency/documentation/NOTES.md

             b.
 Minimizing risk by adjusting ATR.
             C. Maximizing wins by adding more entries.
             d.
 Matplotlib visualizations
+            e.
+Daily and hourly chart must be well reshaped for easy data manipulation

     2. Robot Advisor
             a.
 Using C++ and built in drag and drap app from MT5